standardebooks/manual/9-metadata.rst

 #.
 The first occurrence of the author’s name is linked to the Standard Ebooks author page.
 For example, for Arthur Conan Doyle this would look like :html:`<a href="https://standardebooks.org/ebooks/arthur-conan-doyle">Arthur Conan Doyle</a>`.
 If the long description references other authors, books and story collections that already have pages on Standard Ebooks then the first occurrence of these are linked as well.

+#.
+The long description does not contain external links other than links to other Standard Ebooks books or authors.

 Book language
 *************